jzohrab/practicing-guitar/docs/part-2-setting-up/a-practice-journal.rst

 Keep a Practice Journal
 -----------------------

-.. todo:: fill in/edit content for a-practice-journal.rst
+Many, if not all, teachers suggest keeping a practice journal.
+There are dozens of blog posts etc out there about keeping a practice journal, you may have seen some already.
+If not, no sweat, here is a suggestions to get started, and you can follow up with more detailed reading later.

+.. tip:: Start with something extremely simple, and refine your system later. [#]_

+By "extremely simple", I mean something like this:

+* have a piece of paper or small notebook in your practice area
+* write today's date at the top of the page
+* list the things you'll work on, with some quick tab as reference if needed
+* (do your practicing)
+* for each thing you worked on, write down the time spent, what you tried, how it sounded and felt, and ideas for next time

+At the next session -- next day, or later in the same day depending on your scheduling, continue the same process, same notebook or paper.
 You might find that keeping a practice journal encourages you to do some solid reflecting, or helps you articulate your thoughts.
 It will also be a good record of what you've tried.

-There are dozens of blog posts etc out there about keeping a practice journal, you may have read them already.
-If not, no sweat, here are some suggestions to get started.

-Start with something extremely simple, and refine your system from there.

-By extremely simple, I mean just have a piece of paper next to your guitar, write today's date, and put the few things you're working on.
-Say 2 or 3 things, each of them 20 mins long, so that's an hour.
-If you're working on new motor skill acquisition, you might be spending even less time on that, but you'll have several of those throughout the day.
-Repertoire, 1 section, and then a new motor skill, and then more repertoire, or improv skills.

-So, on your paper:

-date
-write the thing down.
-write some quick tab
-write what you're going to do
-do it
-then, write what you did, how it went, what your feeling is, what you'll do next time.

-Next session, continue same process, same piece of paper.
+What gets measured gets improved.

-Different people have different journaling systems, and they write about chords, arpeggios, scales, etc.  But if you're starting out with this idea, it can be overwhelming and paralyzing.
+Different people have different journaling systems [#]_, and you can buy practice journals [#]_ if you're so inclined.
+But if you're starting out with this idea, it can be overwhelming and paralyzing.
 So start small, and refine ... let your system guide you, don't be a slave to it.

-Here are some admittedly very rough practice journal entries from me, when I worked on some new technique.
-I used a simple text document on my computer as well for other items, but I actually prefer the hard copy in many ways.

-.. todo:: get some crappy photos

-For each lick, track the maximum tempo you hit, how good it felt, etc.  Continuously measuring things will help.

-.. todo:: tie in with practice time and sched

-Some examples:
+.. [#] The book `Atomic Habits <https://jamesclear.com/atomic-habits>`_ recommends this.
+It's a super book.
+.. [#] This one is really extensive: https://www.robknopper.com/blog/2016/6/25/what-my-practice-journal-looks-like ... wow.

-* "The Guitar Practice Journal: Organise your practice, track your progress and become a better guitar player" - https://www.amazon.ca/Guitar-Practice-Journal-Organise-practice/dp/1502517531
+.. [#] `The Guitar Practice Journal: Organise your practice, track your progress and become a better guitar player <https://www.amazon.ca/Guitar-Practice-Journal-Organise-practice/dp/1502517531>`_